Tumor Treating Fields Therapy Garners FDA Approval in Locally Advanced Pancreatic Cancer

 The PANOVA-3 trial was an international, randomized, open-label phase 3 trial evaluating Optune Pax concomitantly with GnP chemotherapy vs GnP alone as first-line treatment for patients with unresectable, locally advanced pancreatic cancer.3 The primary end point was OS; secondary end points included progression-free survival (PFS), local PFS, pain-free survival, overall response rate, and quality of life.

-The trial enrolled a total of 581 adult patients, excluding those who have had prior palliative treatment to the tumor such as surgery or radiation.
-Patients were randomized 1:1 to receive either the investigational therapy or chemotherapy alone and were followed for a minimum of 18 months.
+The trial enrolled 581 adult patients, excluding those who had prior palliative treatment to the tumor such as surgery or radiation.
+Patients were randomly assigned 1:1 to receive either the investigational therapy or chemotherapy alone and were followed for a minimum of 18 months.